 The future WarHorse Lincoln casino will include a large casino with nearly 1,400 gaming positions, including slots and table games.
-The $220 million investment includes a 196-room hotel that overlooks the horse racetrack, a convention center, and restaurants.
+The $220 million investment consists of a 196-room hotel overlooking the horse racetrack, a convention center and restaurants.

 Although there are no legal dog racetracks in Nebraska, horse racing is alive and well.
 A constitutional amendment authorized pari-mutuel wagering on horse races in 1935.
 The Nebraska State Racing Commission regulates the industry in the state.

 You can bet on horse races online with the TVG app.
 You to place wagers on horse races in Nebraska, as long as you are at least 21 years of age and not barred from gambling for any other reason.

 Eligible bettors can complete their account registration completely online within the TVG app.
 After the app verifies your identity, there are many ways to fund your account.
 At that point, you can browse through hundreds of races, view data from past events, access the app’s handicapping tools and even view select live races.
 Perhaps most importantly, TVG has a generous introductory promotion for new customers.

 As casinos and sports betting are brand new to Nebraska, the state is still in the process of setting up controls like a self-exclusion program and advertising standards.
 However, that doesn’t mean there are no resources for Nebraskans interested in ensuring they are gambling responsibly right now.
 In fact, the Nebraska Commission on Problem Gambling offers many resources toward that end.
 Those include: